pglen/pydbase/README.md

     Retrieval is searched from reverse, the latest record with this key is retrieved first.

 ## The test executable

     The file pydbase.py exercises most of the twincore functionality.
+It also provides examples of how to drive it.

     Here is the help screen to drive it.

           Usage: pydebase.py [options]